 After 20 years with TaylorMade and one year with Honma, Justin Rose has settled on an interesting mix.
 Paul Miller takes a closer look

-A major champion, Olympic gold medalist, and an 12-time PGA Tour winner, there’s no doubt that Justin Rose is one of the greatest British players ever.
+A major champion, Olympic gold medalist, and a 13-time PGA Tour winner, there’s no doubt that Justin Rose is one of the greatest British players ever.

 After ending a 20-year relationship with TaylorMade, Rose briefly signed with Honma but left after a year.

-He only opts to use one fairway wood, which is the sightly old TaylorMade M6 model with 17° of loft in a 5-wood club head.
+He then plays around with his fairway wood setup – with the sightly old TaylorMade M6 model in 15° or 17° of loft.
 He selects which woods to play depending on the conditions.
 For example at the St. Jude Championship only the 5 wood was in the bag, to go with the Mini Driver.
+Whereas at the Farmers Insurance Open 2026 he had the 15° M6 together with TaylorMade Qi4D 21° 7 wood.

 Justin has three wedges in play, two of which are Titleist SM10s, a 52° and 56° and the Titleist Vokey Design WedgeWorks 60°.